-- To identify scientific and technological development as a key task and effective solution in the prevention, response and recovery of consequences of natural disasters.
-Priority is given to research, production, technology for monitoring, directing, managing and responding to natural disasters.
-Especially for major natural disasters occurring on a large area such as storms, floods, flash floods, landslides, droughts, salt water intrusion.

-- Focus on application of remote sensing technology, information technology, automation, new materials in database management, exploitation and operation, and tools to support direction and administration.
-Continue to encourage businesses and research agencies to invest in science and technology, and public - private partnerships

-- Building tools to support real-time operation and management; regularly update the database system on natural disaster prevention, infrastructure, livelihood, economy and society, especially in areas frequently affected by natural disasters.

-- Promote cooperation, exchange, and sharing of information and experiences, especially with upstream countries of the Red River, the Mekong River and countries in the Asia region.
+- Promote scientific and technological development as a key task and effective solution in disaster risk management.
+Priority is given to research, monitoring technology, directing, managing and responding to natural disasters.
+Especially for major natural disasters occurring on a large area such as storms, floods, flash floods, landslides, droughts, salt water intrusion. - Focus on application of remote sensing technology, information technology, automation, new materials in database management, decision support tools.
+Continue to encourage businesses and research institutes to invest in science and technology promote the public private partnerships - Develop tools to support real-time operation and management; regularly update the database system on natural disaster prevention, infrastructure, livelihood, economy and society, especially in areas frequently affected by natural disasters. - Promote cooperation, exchange, and sharing of information and experiences, especially with upstream countries of the Red River, the Mekong River and countries in the Asia region.
 Coordinate with international organizations in completing legal frameworks and developing a disaster risk database.
 Improve efficiency of international assistance, effectively implement international commitments on natural disaster risk prevention, response and mitigation in which Vietnam participates.

+The 'four on-the-spot motto': command on the spot, manpower on the spot, means and supplies on the spot, and logistics on the spot"